-Instant Messenger is how I first hit on my now wife back in highschool – but that is neither here nor there – the point is that the internet was invented for communication, conversation and information.
-That is why everyone that had a MySpace moved to Facebook then to Twitter then jumped onto Instagram, tried out SnapChat, and are now checking out Tic Toc.
+Instant Messenger is how I first hit on my now wife back in high school – but that is neither here nor there – the point is that the internet was invented for communication, conversation and information.
+That is why everyone that had a MySpace moved to Facebook then to Twitter then jumped onto Instagram, tried out Snapchat, and is now on TikTok.
 We crave human conversation.

-This principal doesn’t change when customers are interacting with your business online.
+This principle doesn’t change when customers are interacting with your business online.
 Social platforms allow consumers to have a voice in a world where that wasn’t really possible before.

 Think about it, in 1998 you go to a store and buy something.
-It breaks immediately, you could go back to the store and switch it out if you were convincing enough to the teenager working behind the counter but that is where the conversation ended.
+It breaks immediately, you could go back to the store and switch it out if you were convincing enough to the teenager working behind the counter…but that’s where the conversation ended.

 Speak to Customers When They Want to be Spoken To

-Back to analog, how many times have you walked into a department store and been bombarded by sales people asking if you want to try the latest cologne/perfume?
-Truth for me is, I am never buying cologne, stop wasting your time.
-I am aware they are just doing their job, but their tactic isn’t reaching the right person.
+Back to analog, how many times have you walked into a department store and been bombarded by salespeople asking if you want to try the latest cologne/perfume?
+The truth for me is, I am NEVER buying cologne, stop please don’t waste your time.
+I know they’re just doing their job, but their tactic isn’t reaching the right person.

-I recently saw that Sephora was innovating in their brick and mortar stores to help their employees easily identify what customers were raising their hands for help and which ones were wanting to shop with complete independence.
+I recently saw that Sephora was innovating in their brick-and-mortar stores to help their employees easily identify which customers were raising their hands for help and which ones were wanting to shop with complete independence.

 This is what social media can do for your company.
-It is a tool, a system, a platform – you and your employees are the secret sauce to solve their problems.
-Customers self-identify on social media when they are asking you a question, filing a complaint, making themselves known.
+It is a tool, a system, a platform – and you and your employees are the secret sauce to solving your customer’s problems.
+Customers self-identify on social media when they are asking you a question, filing a complaint, or making themselves known.
 They are holding the red basket.

-Even if they had a negative experience, they are giving you the forum to talk it out, answer their questions versus the old alternative which was to never give your company another chance.
-Moreso, you are able to take your company – which can feel very sterile – and make it extremely unique to their situation and be human.
-And now that many companies are shifting to remote work, this is more important than ever before.
+Even if they had a negative experience, they are giving you the forum to talk it out and answer their questions versus the old alternative which was to never give your company another chance.
+Moreso, you are able to take your company – which can feel very sterile – and make it extremely unique to their situation.
+In short, you make your company and your brand feel relatable and human.
+Now, that many companies are shifting to remote work, this is more important than ever before.